jameone/PFM_task_two/README.md

 2. Vulnerable Components - Here we will examine JSON Web Tokens (or JWTs) which is an authentication mechanism employed by the Juice Shop application.
-Specifically we will discuss how this mechanism is being underutilized/incorrectly employed.
-We will then suggest some logic modifications which may alleviate some forms of injections attacks.
-There is also a number of high severity vulnerabilities raised with ``jsonwebtoken@0.4.0`` (the version employed by the Juice Shop).
+Specifically we will discuss how this mechanism is being underutilized/incorrectly employed, as there are a number of high severity vulnerabilities raised with ``jsonwebtoken@0.4.0`` (the version employed by the Juice Shop).

     * [Exploit Example](vulnerable_components/example.md)